New York State Thruway: Berkshire Connector

 The Berkshire Connector is a 24.28 mi east–west spur connecting the Thruway mainline in Coeymans to the Massachusetts Turnpike at the Massachusetts state line in Canaan.
-It is tolled as part of the closed ticket system in place on the mainline between exits 16 and 50.
+It is tolled as part of the closed toll system in place on the mainline between exits 16 and 50.
 The highway begins at exit 21A off the Thruway southwest of Selkirk in the town of Coeymans (south of Albany) as NY 912M, an unsigned reference route.
-It proceeds eastward over the Hudson River and into Rensselaer County by way of the Castleton-on-Hudson Bridge.
+It proceeds eastward over the Hudson River and into Rensselaer County by way of the Castleton Bridge.
 It navigates through the southern, rural portion of the county to exit B1 in Schodack, where the connector meets I-90.
 The unsigned NY 912M designation terminates here while I-90 joins the Berkshire Connector and follows the spur east into Columbia County.

 While the Rensselaer County segment follows a mostly east–west routing, the Berkshire Connector in Columbia County takes on a northwest-southeast alignment as the roadway heads towards exit B2 in East Chatham.
 The junction serves as the northern terminus of the Taconic State Parkway, which connects the spur to the New York City area.
-About 2 mi to the southeast is the Canaan toll barrier, which marks the end of the Thruway ticket system.
+About 2 mi to the southeast is the Canaan toll gantry, which marks the end of the Thruway ticket system.
 The last exit on the Berkshire Connector is exit B3 for NY 22 just west of the Massachusetts state line in Canaan.
 The spur continues east to the state line, where it becomes the Massachusetts Turnpike.

 Garden State Parkway Connector

 The Garden State Parkway Connector is a 2.40 mi highway that connects the Thruway mainline at exit 14A in Ramapo with the Garden State Parkway at the New Jersey state line.
 It is designated as NY 982L, an unsigned reference route.
 The highway begins, in terms of mileposts, at Thruway (I-87 and I-287) exit 14A in Ramapo and heads generally southwestward as a toll-free highway toward the state line.
 Just north of the state line, the southbound connector meets Red Schoolhouse Road (County Route 41 or CR 41) at a partial diamond interchange.
-All southbound commercial traffic is forced to exit here, as the Garden State Parkway prohibits commercial traffic north of exit 105.
-Thus, the final 0.31 mi of the road south of the Red Schoolhouse Road exit is the only part of the Thruway system that prohibits commercial vehicles.
+All southbound trucks are forced to exit here, as the Garden State Parkway prohibits trucks north of exit 105.
+Thus, the final 0.31 mi of the road south of the Red Schoolhouse Road exit is the only part of the Thruway system that prohibits trucks.
 The connector continues to the state line, where it becomes the tolled Garden State Parkway.